-During the olden days, computer systems allowed only one program to be executed at one time.
-This is why that program had complete power of the system and had access to all or most of the system's resources.
-In contrast, nowadays, current-day computer systems let multiple programs to be loaded into memory and execute them concurrently.
+During the olden days, computer systems allowed only one program to be executed simultaneously.
+This is why that program had complete power and access to all or most of the system's resources.
+In contrast, current computer systems let multiple programs be loaded into memory and executed concurrently.
 This massive change and development required rigid control and more compartmentalization in various programs.

 The more fused or complex the operating system is, the more it is expected to do on behalf of its users.
-Even though its main concern is the execution of user programs, it also requires taking care of various system tasks which are better left outside the kernel itself.
-So a system must consist of a set of processes: operating system processes, executing different system code and user processes which will be executing user code.
-In this chapter, you will learn about the processes that are being used and managed by the operating system.
+Even though its main concern is executing user programs, it also requires handling various system tasks, which are better left outside the kernel itself.
+So, a system must consist of a set of processes: operating system processes, executing different system codes, and user processes that will be running user code.
+In this tutorial, you will learn about the processes used and managed by the operating system.

 What are the processes?

 A process is mainly a program in execution where the execution of a process must progress in sequential order or based on some priority or algorithms.
-In other words, it is an entity that represents the fundamental working that has been assigned to a system.
+In other words, it is an entity that represents the fundamental work assigned to a system.

-When a program gets loaded into the memory, it is said to as a process.
+When a program gets loaded into the memory, it is a process.
 This processing can be categorized into four sections.
 These are:

 • Heap